-Pupils can make subject access requests for their own personal data, provided that, in the reasonable opinion of the School, they have sufficient maturity to understand the request they are making (see section Whose Rights below).
-A pupil of any age may ask a parent or other representative to make a subject access request on their behalf.
+Pupils can make subject access requests for their own personal data, provided that, in the reasonable opinion of the school, they have sufficient maturity to understand the request they are making.
+A pupil of any age may ask a parent or other representative to make a subject access request on his/her behalf.

 Indeed, while a person with parental responsibility will generally be entitled to make a subject access request on behalf of younger pupils, the law still considers the information in question to be the child's.
 For older pupils, the parent making the request may need to evidence their child's authority for the specific request.
 Requests not considered in the child's best interests may sometimes be refused.

-Pupils in the Senior School are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.
-Slightly younger children may, however, be sufficiently mature to have a say in this decision, depending on the child and the circumstances
+Pupils aged 12 and above are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested, including any relevant circumstances at home.
+Slightly younger children may however be sufficiently mature to have a say in this decision, depending on the child and the circumstances.